TobyDavenn/AllThingsWeb/AttackSurface.md

 amass - amass enum -d DOMAIN >> outfile.txt <br>
 assetfinder - assetfinder ENTERDOMAIN | grep ENTERDOMAIN >> outfile.txt <br>
 sublist3r.py - sublist3r.py -d ENTERDOMAIN >> outfile.txt <br>
+crtsh_enum.py domain.com >> outfile.txt
 censys manual checking.
 Go to the legit domain website and check the SSL Cert, use the O or CN and serach via hosts or certs on censys, you can filter via ports <br>
+We can use censys api on kali using command censys subdomains domain.com (have to add api key)
 <br>
 What I also do is go to censys, select hosts, type in the domain name, then top left is ASN section, select the provider and itll show you IP spaces for the company, you can verify any IP's do indeed belong to the company with whois checks and ssl checks
 <br>